volodymyrprokopyuk/kotlin-sdp/README.md

 - **Least priviledge**.
 A subject should have the least amount of priviledge (CPU/RAM quotas, filesystem/network access, data access permissions, business transaction limits, time-based constraints) explicitly granted to perform its business process with the objective to limit intentional or unintentional damage to data.
+The right should be granted just before performing the operation and should be immediately revoked on a completion or failure of the operation.
 The function of the subject (and not the identity) should control the assignement of rights.
-The right should be immediately removed on a completion or failure of an operation.
-Example: if a user only needs to read a file, then he should not be granted permission to write the file
+Example: if a user only needs to read a file, then he should not be granted permission to write the file **Faile-safe defaults**.
-  **Faile-safe defaults**.
 Prefer explicitly granted access over access exclusion.
-By default a user do not have access to any resouce untill access to a resource has been granted explicitly
+By default a user do not have access to any resouce untill access to a resource has been granted explicitly, so on an operation failure the system security is not compromized
 - **Fail securely**.
 When a system fails, it should fail to a state where the security of a system is not compromised.
 Automatically release resources, decrease priviledges, and maybe logout from the account on operation failure
 - **Defence in depth**.
 Multiple security constrols at each architectural level that approach risk from different perspectives are better as it makes much more difficult to exploit vulnerabilities.
-Example: secure coding, security tests, input data validation/sanitization, secure deployment, proactive application monitoring and auditing, continuous security and risk assesment.
+Example: secure coding, explicit resource and privileges management, security tests, input data validation/sanitization, secure deployment, proactive application monitoring and auditing, continuous security and risk assesment.
 Administrative web interface should be protected a) by authentication, b) only accessible from internal network, c) with enabled audit logging
 - **Separation of duties**.
 Do not grant multiple unrelated priviledges to a single account.
 Require collaboration of multiple accounts to perform important operations securely in order to prevent fraud or error.
 Example: application administrators